Updated: Sep 10

 Do you want to know why most men really hate marriage counseling?
 Because it’s a blow to their ego.
 Think about it, if your wife came to you and said, “Honey, I think we should see a marriage counselor,” who do you think she believes needs to change, you or her?

 Because of this, a marriage counselor puts most men on the defensive.
 You’re already, subconsciously, starting from a weakened position, asking yourself, “What’s wrong with me?”
+"I don't have any mental health issues, do I?"

 For instance, the last time your wife criticized you, did it make you want to give her a big hug and kiss, and say, “Thank you Sweetheart for pointing out my faults and for recommending we go to marriage counseling three to four times a week to see what’s wrong with me”?
 Of course not.